kzeca/pokedex-egsys/README.md

 <img src="https://user-images.githubusercontent.com/24237865/83422649-d1b1d980-a464-11ea-8c91-a24fdf89cd6b.png" align="right" width="21%"/>

-Pokedex-egsys está usando a [PokeAPI](https://pokeapi.co/) para construir RESTFul API.<br>
+Pokedex-egsys uses the [PokeAPI](https://pokeapi.co/) to build RESTful API.<br>
-PokeAPI disponibiliza a interface com objetos extremamente bem detalhados para serem construidos com pokemons de todos os jeitos, tipos e formas.
+PokeAPI provides an interface with extremely well-detailed objects to be built with Pokemon of all ways, types, and forms.

-# Teste você
+# Test it yourself

 ## Requirements
 - Android Studio